Skip to content

 Description

-This Japanese teapot showcases the serene, pale green hues of Kosen Kiln's original celadon, crafted with natural minerals partially sourced from Okawachiyama.
+This ceramic Japanese teapot showcases the serene, pale green hues of Kosen Kiln's original celadon, crafted with natural minerals partially sourced from Okawachiyama.
 Its subtle elegance invites appreciation with every use.

 The combination of celadon’s hues and the bamboo motif creates a refreshing design.
 Bamboo, which grows tall and straight toward the sky, is believed to bring good fortune and strength.
 It also symbolizes resilience, as it can withstand the harsh cold of winter and the intense heat of summer.